preston/omg-hit-design-patterns/README.md

 BPM execution may be described in similar form.
 A model may be developed by a small team of SMEs, but is ultimately useless to execute only in the vacuum of a non-production environment against mock data.
 In planning to incorporate \*MN execution as the engine of clinical enterprise processes and decisions, we have outlined a number of reference patterns specifically catering to HIT-specific standards that enterprise architects are likely to encounter.

 As with the rest of this field guide, these patterns are not prescriptive.
+Given the heterogeneity and vendor-specific nature of HIT environments it is implausible to offer universally-applicable blueprints, however, we suggest accounting for a number of critical factors in any workflow execution context.
 They represent distilled baseline approaches for local adaptation based on present-day standards of broad interest in HIT, and are scope constrained to architectural situations specific to healthcare.

 ## Common Concerns
 Some concerns span all integration contexts.
 Before applying any such pattern, consider the following.